WARNING: DISTURBING DESCRIPTIONS BELOW

 Humans are incredibly creative when it comes to torture and humiliation, as surviving artifacts of ancient cruelty attest.
 One of the most illustrious and creative civilizations of all time, the Greeks, produced one of the most famous ancient torture devices, the brazen bull.
 The Egyptians were similarly adept at brutal ancient torture, and the Romans used pain during interrogation in extremely effective ways.

-During medieval times, a wide range of people, from common criminals to the mentally ill, those accused of witchcraft, and political adversaries, were tortured to death, in many cases unfairly.
-The bloody, shameful legacy of that dark period can be read about in the following list of surviving artifacts of cruelty displayed in various museums around the world.
+During medieval times, a wide range of people, from common criminals to the mentally ill, from those accused of witchcraft to political adversaries, were tortured to death, in many cases unfairly.
+The bloody, shameful legacy of that dark period is revealed in the following list of surviving artifacts of cruelty displayed in various museums around the world.